October 10, 2018

 Courts have grappled with the characterization of intangible digital ‘assets’ for some time.
 For example, in Tucows.Com Co. v.
 Lojas Renner S.A., 2011 ONCA 548, the Court of Appeal, as a matter of first impression, found a domain name could be “property”, and also “property in Ontario” that ought to be subject to that province’s PPSA.
 In particular, the Ontario court found in Tucows that a domain name had associated with it a “bundle of rights” that “satisfies the attributes of property” that was enforceable against others: it generated income; had value in relation to the defendant’s business; had associated exclusive rights (in that case, to direct traffic to the domain name’s corresponding website and to exclude others from using that domain name); and also that it was definable, identifiable by third parties, capable in its nature of assumption by third parties, and had some degree of permanence or stability.
 As cryptocurrencies become more popular and proliferate as an investment asset and method of monetary exchange, it will be important to watch how the decision in Copytrack is employed and whether it becomes relied on to advance a position similar to the domain names in Tucows, but with respect to the “property-ness” of cryptocurrencies.
 Unlike domain names, however, there is a tension with cryptocurrencies — should they be treated and regulated as intangible property or as currencies proper, in which case, they could be classified as a “good”.
 For example, courts at the Federal and provincial levels have both recognized money or investment funds could be subject to conversion claim. (see e.g., Shibamoto & Co v Western Fish Producers Inc., (1991) 43 FTR 1 (FCTD); Ast v.
 Mikolas, 2010 BCSC 127; Li v Li, 2017 BCSC 1312).
 In Copytrack, the Court sidestepped this question, and issued the order so as to not deny the plaintiff a remedy.

 The underlying action in Copytrack, was brought by Copytrack, a Singapore company engaged in the business of digital content management and automated copyright enforcement.
 Copytrack created its own cryptocurrency, Copytrack tokens (CPY), and mistakenly transferred another more valuable cryptocurrency, “Ether”, to the defendant investor instead of CPY.
 The Ether was then transferred to third parties.
 Copytrack sought the tracing and recovery of the “Ether”.
 In particular, Wall had subscribed to receive 530 CPY, worth about CND$780, as part of Copytrack’s Initial Coin Offering (ICO).
 Rather than transfer 530 CPY to Wall, Copytrack mistakenly transferred 530 Ether tokens (ETH), with a value of about CND$495,000 at the time.
 In its claim, Copytrack alleged it immediately asked Wall to return the Ether tokens, and that Wall refused to do so.
 The Ether tokens were then transferred to third parties, and no longer resided in Wall’s cryptocurrency account (known as his “Wallet”).
-In his defense, Wall claimed to no longer be in possession or control of the Ether tokens, and also that his account was hacked, which resulted in that further transfer to third parties.
+In his defence, Wall claimed to no longer be in possession or control of the Ether tokens, and also that his account was hacked, which resulted in that further transfer to third parties.
 To complicate matters, Wall died during the course of the proceedings.
 The Court found Wall’s death did not impact whether Copytrack’s legal claim could continue (it could); however it did have “certain practical implications”, as it made “trial untenable” and a solution more ripe for summary judgement since, in part, a trial would not result in further or better evidence on Wall’s behalf as to what, in fact, occurred.

 The Court characterized the issue of whether property law doctrines of conversion and wrongful detention could apply to cryptocurrencies as a “critical issue” and the “real issue on this application”.
 Of note, the issue only arose during the oral submission phase of the motion, when, in passing, Wall’s counsel challenged an assumption made by Copytrack in its written submissions and argument, that the Ether tokens were “goods”.
 In fact, the Court commented that it would have been open to the Court to simply dismiss Copytrack’s summary judgement motion on the basis of its failure to address this issue.